|

 ages ago, including Chi Kung.

-This system of hands-on healing was developed/discovered by Mikao
+Reiki is a system of hands-on healing that was developed/discovered by Mikao

 Usui after three weeks of uninterrupted fasting and meditation